buddysl/AE0434Temp/README.md

 	Note that this function can easily be modified with other 'similarity' criteria such as shade, grayscale, etc.

-	Also, the similarity function  is currently a private member of the class, but a future improvement can be to pass function pointers to allow other code to provide their own similarity functions.
+	Also, the similarity function is currently a private member in the class, but a future improvement can be made to pass function pointers to allow other user code to provide their own similarity functions.

 * FIND_PERIMETER - accepts a CFIND_Results object (i.e., generated from FIND_REGION), and returns another CFIND_Results object which stores pixel coordinates of "perimeter pixels".